OUR OFFICIAL NEWSLETTER

 Having triumphed in their Semi-Final heat with over 63% of the votes, they then won the overall competition with one of the biggest majorities ever.
 This subsequently led to them joining Simon Cowell’s label Syco, and hence becoming label-mates with the likes of One Direction, Little Mix, Susan Boyle and Il Divo.

-Since then, Collabro – now Matt, Tom, Jamie and Michael – have already performed to 7 million people at Soccer Aid 2016 to critical praise and garnered excellent press reviews for their first performance as a four piece.
-Currently, the band are planning their forthcoming tours of Canada, Japan and America – having recently performed at the 2016 BBC Proms in the Park.
-A Summer Tour supporting the legendary Cliff Richard precedes their own 29-date Headliner Tour of the UK.
+Collabro – Matt, Tom, Jamie and Michael – were invited to perform to 7 million people at Soccer Aid 2016 to critical praise, and garnered excellent press reviews for their first performance as a four piece.
+Since then, the band have notably performed at the 2016 BBC Proms in the Park: Summer 2017 supporting the legendary Sir Cliff Richard and headlined 3 sell-out Concert Tours of the UK.
+A series of high profile concerts in Asia, Germany and Holland kicked off Spring 2018 in fine style.

 March 2017 saw the release of their highly anticipated third studio album -‘Home’- a collection of stage classics, fan favourites and also their first original song ‘Lighthouse’ reaching Number 7 in the UK Album Chart.
-This new record is receiving exceptional critical reviews and further affirms Collabro’s position as the most successful Musical Theatre recording group in the world.
+In October and November 2017, Collabro toured 29 UK cities with the album, selling a record number of tickets.

 Jamie first took to the stage at the young age of 13, playing Marius in a School Edition of ‘Les Miserables’.
 Later roles included Harold Bride in ‘Titanic’ and Mr Bumble in ‘Oliver!’
 He then moved on to win 3 national singing competitions and began to train classically.
 Having achieved one of the highest marks in the country for his Grade 8 singing examinations Jamie went on to compete in several regional and national competitions, winning prestigious titles for so young an age.
 He also used his voice to raise money to visit Tanzania and climb Mt.
 Kilimanjaro – his efforts contributing to the renovation of a local village school.